 Favorite Font: Futura

 The classic, timeless lines and perfect circulars of Futura is probably the reason why it’s my top choice.
 It’s my failsafe font, well, I can’t even think of anything that it doesn’t go well with.
 Big companies like Airbnb, Best Buy, and Avon are using this.
 Its relevancy keeps going and it will continue to appeal and be relevant for years to come.
 (See Futura alternatives)

 Favorite Font: Brandon Grotesque

 I love Brandon Grotesque because of its versatility.
 I can use it for a vintage design, way pointing sign, interactive display, even a wedding invite.
 It is at home anywhere you take it.

 I’m a sucker for anything bouncy and cheerful; I’ve recently been loving Adele by Celcius Design.
 It’s very bright and unexpected.
 A lot of my designs for my job work in my own hand-drawn illustrations, and I find that this font compliments my style really nicely.

 Favorite font: Klavika

 Klavika has got to be my favorite font.
 Every time I use it I’m just mesmerized how well it looks.
 I give it to the G’s, be it the upper or lower cases, both are notable and head turners.
 Klavika has a soft, welcoming vibe to it, yet it’s so classy and striking.
 (See Klavika alternatives)

 More Fonts Designers Love to Hate

-How about you, what are your favorite and most hated fonts?
+How about you, what are your most hated fonts?
 Tell us on the comments section below.